 This study extends our understanding of previously reported associations between 1-carbon biomarkers in mothers at the time of conception and DNA methylation at MEs in their infants.
-We have validated previous findings of increased methylation at MEs for rainy season conceptions, but found that maternal plasma biomarkers back-extrapolated to the time of conception generally demonstrate little individual effect on infant ME methylation, whether in crude analyses or in multivariable predictive models.
-There was some preliminary evidence to suggest an interaction between season of conception and the association of maternal 1-carbon biomarkers with infant methylation.
+We have validated previous findings of increased methylation at MEs for rainy season conceptions, but found that maternal plasma biomarkers backextrapolated to the time of conception generally demonstrate little individual effect on infant ME methylation, whether in crude analyses or in multivariable predictive models.
+There was some preliminary evidence to suggest an interaction between SoC and the association of maternal 1-carbon biomarkers with infant methylation.

-Principal components and metabolic pathways
+PCs and metabolic pathways

 The PC approach is useful for exploring covariation in biomarkers and their joint influence on methylation, although their biological interpretation can be difficult.
 However, our findings suggested the strongest loadings of each PC mapped onto different metabolic pathways.
 The major loadings for PC1 are involved in the folate metabolism cycle.
-The major form of folate in plasma is 5-methyl-tetrahydrofolate (48), which donates its methyl group to Hcy via methylene tetrahydrofolate reductase using vitamin B12 as a coenzyme (49).
-The remethylation of Hcy forms methionine, which is then used to form SAM, explaining why the SAM:SAH ratio loading is also positively correlated with this PC along with folate.
-The inverse correlation of Hcy is expected since it is held in equilibrium with SAH, a build-up of which can impede the SAM to SAH reaction via product inhibition of methyltransferases (50).
+The major form of folate in plasma is 5-methyltetrahydrofolate (54), which donates its methyl group to Hcy via methylene tetrahydrofolate reductase using vitamin vitamin B-12 as a coenzyme (55).
+The remethylation of Hcy forms methionine, which is then used to form SAM, thus explaining why the SAM:SAH ratio loading is also positively correlated with this PC along with folate.
+The inverse correlation of Hcy is expected because it is held in equilibrium with SAH, a buildup of which can impede the SAM to SAH reaction via product inhibition of methyltransferases (56).
 In contrast, PC2 loadings are positively associated with the betaine remethylation pathway.
-Choline is the precursor to betaine, which is formed via a two-step oxidation reaction (51).
-Betaine donates its methyl group to homocysteine, catalysed by betaine-homocysteine methyl transferase (51).
+Choline is the precursor to betaine, which is formed via a 2-step oxidation reaction (57).
+Betaine donates its methyl group to homocysteine, catalyzed by betaine-homocysteine methyl transferase (57).
 Methionine and cysteine provide the major loadings for PC3.
-This could represent the transsulfuration pathway, since methionine provides the sulphur atom for cysteine synthesis, via the irreversible degradation of Hcy (31).
+This could represent the transsulfuration pathway, because methionine provides the sulfur atom for cysteine synthesis, via the irreversible degradation of Hcy (31).
 It could also reflect that methionine and cysteine are dietary components found in similar food sources.
-The PC4 primary loading comes from PLP, which is particularly involved in 1-carbon metabolism as a coenzyme in the transsulfuration pathway, as well as being required to reduce THF to methylene-THF (31).
+The PC4 primary loading comes from PLP, which is particularly involved in 1carbon metabolism as a coenzyme in the transsulfuration pathway, as well as being required to reduce THF to methylene-THF (31).

-Crude analyses between season of conception, 1-carbon related exposures and methylation
+Crude analyses between SoC, 1-carbon related exposures, and methylation